Corral de Coquena

 Dacite clasts cover the inward-sloping walls of the rampart.
 Outwards, lobes and terraces are found possibly formed by agglutinating dacite forming lava flows.
 The rhyolites too show evidence of flow structures and bedding.

 In the Pliocene, destruction of a lava dome resulted in the formation of a pyroclastic deposit around Corral de Coquena.
-These deposits consists of volcanic ash, pumice and rhyolite, forming layers with angular pumice and ash and an abovelying layer of vitric rhyolite, similar to the rampart wall.
+These deposits consists of volcanic ash, pumice and rhyolite, forming layers with angular pumice and ash and an overlying layer of vitric rhyolite, similar to the rampart wall.
 The deposits are up to 10 m thick and cover a surface of c.
 50 km2.
 Total volume is less than 1 km3.
 A later layer of reworked Atana and Corral de Coquena pyroclastics extends 2–3 km away.

 Aside from the lower phenocryst content, this lava is very similar to Morro Negro, another Pacana lava dome.
 Ilmenite, magnetite and quartz are found in the rhyolite.
 A water content of 3-4% and temperatures of 800 ± 50 C have been estimated on the basis of composition.
 The magma that formed Corral de Coquena is probably related to magmas that formed the Atana ignimbrite and were not erupted during that activity phase.
 Subsequently, part of these leaked out and formed Corral de Coquena.

 The appearance of Corral de Coquena is similar to a maar.
 Despite the arid climate in the area which has persisted since the Miocene, the local water table (150 m beneath the ground on the basis of water levels in nearby lakes) may have been high enough to trigger phreatomagmatic activity.
 This activity formed the crater.
 Later, lava itself erupted in the form of lava fountaining.
 Spatters formed by the fountaining then formed the Corral de Coquena rampart.
 This is an unusual mode of activity for silicic magmas but also documented at Huaynaputina and the Cerro Chascon-Runtu Jarita complex.